TempeHS/TempeHS_Pi_Pico_Boilerplate/README.md

 # Learn MicroPython Raspberry Pi Pico

 This repository is a template for mechatronics development using Pi Pico.
-The repository is pre-configured for VSCode and has a Pi Pico project rep-configured including servo library/examples and libraries for PiicoDev sensors.
-A folder of MicroPython firmware including brick recovery firmware are provided for easy access.
-A folder of basic PiicoDev sensor examples are provided with links to more examples.
+The repository is pre-configured for VSCode and has a Pi Pico project rep-configured, including servo library/examples and libraries for PiicoDev sensors.
+A folder of MicroPython firmware, including brick recovery firmware, is provided for easy access.
+A folder of basic PiicoDev sensor examples is provided with links to more examples.
+The `main.py` has been preconfigured to be beginner friendly including debugging hints.

 ## Setup your Pi Pico and VSCode for development